fabianaapateanu/training-mobile-basic-practice-project/README.md

         //wait for 1500 milliseconds which is 1.5 seconds Thread.sleep(1500);
     ```
-     We have added the use of a wait method, `Thread.sleep(1500)`, which creates a pause of 1500 milliseconds in execution, in order to make sure all elements
+     We have added the use of a wait method, `Thread.sleep(1500)`, which creates a pause of 1.5 seconds in execution, in order to make sure all elements
      are loaded properly after click.
 5. Tap on the User Name field
     1. Identify the `User Name` label element locator with Appium Inspector